-‘Hygiene theater’ persists, from touchless mustard to banned ice-cream cones
+COVID ‘hygiene theater’ persists, from touchless mustard to banned ice-cream cones

 Months after it became clear that surface contact is not a significant transmitter of the virus, Danny Pearlstein wonders why cleaning crews are still disinfecting New York City subway cars — and whether the transit system might provide better service if it weren’t spending so much on scientifically invalid measures.

 “They’re power-washing the outside of cars as if New Yorkers were going around licking the exterior of subway cars,” said Pearlstein, policy director of the Riders Alliance, which represents New York transit users.
-“It’s hygiene theater, and it has no place in the public discussion about covid now.”
+“It’s hygiene theater, and it has no place in the public discussion about COVID now.”

 “After all the disinformation of the Trump years, we really need our leaders to level with us,” he said.